 Prior to training as a psychotherapist I gained a wealth of experience as a partner in a long-term relationship, in raising my children, and as a teacher.
 In my free time I enjoy beauty, peace and stillness in nature, which I find in particular when I garden, and walk in the bush.

 Approaches and modalities: I work largely from a psychodynamic psychotherapy base, but I am also informed by Integrative Gestalt, Psychoanalytic principles, and Attachment theories.

-Professional Membership: I am a full and active member of the New Zealand Association of Psychotherapists (M.N.Z.A.P).
-I regularly attend New Zealand Association of Psychotherapy meetings workshops, seminars, and conferences and am a member of the Northern Regional Supervisors group for NZAP.
+Professional Membership: I am a full member of the New Zealand Association of Psychotherapists (M.N.Z.A.P).
+I regularly attend meetings workshops, seminars, and conferences and am an NZAP supervisor.

-Experience: I have fifteen years experience as a psychotherapist working with individuals couples and groups, ten years experience supervising psychotherapists.
+Experience: I have twenty-five years experience as a psychotherapist working with individuals couples and groups, twenty years experience supervising psychotherapists.
 In my first 10 years I worked for two established Auckland psychotherapy centres, and I now work solely in Private Practice

 Location: 35 Carter Rd, Oratia.
 Phone (022) 1091 455, Monday to Thursday 8am - 5pm.